MasterEnderman/Zerblands-Remastered/config/ftbguides/modpack_guide/changes/cfb/README.md

 ## Sink

-Instead of providing infinite water, it need to be provided with water.
+Instead of providing infinite water, it needs to be provided with water.